lmfresneda/clock-alarm-extension/README.md

-# Google Chrome and Firefox extension
+# Firefox and Google Chrome and extension

 ## Displays a large clock in default new tab and can set alarms (with sound, if you want)